De-winterize Your Boat With These Steps

 Many boat owners swear by a product from Better Boat called Instant Hull Cleaner. to remove film and stains from their boat's hull.
 Better Boat's products are eco-friendly.

-Make sure your boat's hull is dry.
+Make sure the bottom of your is dry.
 Use a pump sprayer to spray the cleaner on your boat's hull.
 Let it sit for about five minutes and then hose it off with a garden hose.
 You can optionally use a soft-bristled brush for stubborn stains.

 Check the Thermostat & Water Pump